scala/docs.scala-lang/style/scaladoc.md

 -   Create links to referenced Scala Library classes using the square-bracket syntax, e.g. `[[scala.Option]]`
--   Summarize a method's return value in the `@return` annotation, leaving a longer description for the main ScalaDoc.
+-   Summarize a method's return value in the `@return` annotation, leaving a longer description for the main Scaladoc.
 -   If the documentation of a method is a one line description of what that method returns, do not repeat it with an `@return` annotation.
 -   Document what the method *does do* not what the method *should do*.